 - Professional Development Grants $5,000 Maximum

-- Assists Nova Scotia professional artists to pursue excellence in the arts through formal study programs, or other professional development programs such as mentoring, workshops, apprenticeships, or conferences.
+- Assists Nova Scotia professional artists to pursue excellence in the arts through programs or activities such as mentoring, workshops, apprenticeships, conferences or graduate work.
 Curators and independent arts administrators are eligible under this category

 The Grants to Individuals Program supports professional artists.
 The definition of professional is determined by the Status of the Artist Act including but not limited to the following criteria: